jwstegemann/fritz2-docs/Styling.md

     }
 }
 ```
 Every time this component is rendered, fritz2 creates a new class name, consisting of the prefix and a calculated hash value (i.e. `myComponent-iHpEb`).
 This ensures that each created class has unique content, and classes that already exist are reused if the content has not changed.
-The prefix allows you to use semantic identifiers which makes it easy to see the source component in the resulting HTML.
+The prefix allows you to use semantic identifiers which makes it easy to debug your styling in the browser.

 IntelliJ uses [language injections](https://www.jetbrains.com/help/idea/using-language-injections.html), making it easy and comfortable to edit css code in kotlin files.